-• New watermain that is installed as part of our replacment schedule is upsized to provide fire flow.
-Data from our recent calibration study shows a marked improvement in fire flow capacity over the last eight years.

-• The District is nearing completion of an update to its six-year Comprehensive System Plan, which also outlines a twenty-year capital improvement program.
-The plan update includes a rate analysis component.
-District customers are always welcome to attend board meetings.
+- New watermain that is installed as part of our replacment schedule is upsized to provide fire flow.
+Data from our recent calibration study shows a marked improvement in fire flow capacity over the last eight years. - The District has completed a draft of its six-year Comprehensive Water System Plan (CWSP), which also outlines a twenty-year capital improvement program.
+The plan can be viewed on the district website.

-PLACE STAMP HERE

-LAKE FOREST PARK WATER DISTRICT 2014 Annual Water Quality Report and maintaining the highest level of customer service."
+LAKE FOREST PARK WATER DISTRICT

+2015 Annual Water Quality Report